samersultan/Open-As-Sublime-Text-4/README.md

 # Open-As-Sublime-Text-3
-Add "Open with Sublime Text 3" to Windows Explorer context menu for files and folders.
+Adds "Open with Sublime Text 3" to Windows Explorer context menu for files and folders.
 Save the .bat file to your computer, then execute the script.

 <img src="https://i.imgur.com/aHvj4vC.png">